ansys/pysystem-coupling/doc/source/api/core/adaptor/api.rst

 The API implementation is built on a number of generic objects, which are briefly described below.

-Relationship with "Native" System Coupling API
+Relationship with "native" System Coupling API
 ----------------------------------------------

 The API exposed in PySystemCoupling is mainly an `adaptation` of the API that exists